2nd Year

 PHYS 2211: Experimental Magnetism

 This is supposed to be the lab component for PHYS 2020 (similar to PHYS 1801), but it's split into a 1.0 credit course.
 The only work you have to do are pre-lab quizzes before the lab and the experiments in the lab.
 The experiments are similar to the ones done in PHYS 1801 labs.
-Very easy to pass if you work with your group mates.
+Not hard to pass if you work with your group mates.

 EECS 2200: Electrical Circuits

-I have never been so glad to pass a course and never have to retake ever again.
+EECS 2200 is the ultimate "F-tier" course on my list.
 This course is all about analyzing and solving electrical circuits, beyond what you learned in PHYS 1801.
 I personally think this is the hardest course in second year because you need to have a unique approach to solving circuit problems.
 You have to understand HOW a circuit works to be able to solve problems, before throwing formulas all around then perform computations.
 Moreover, you have to master the basics of circuits: how voltage, current, and resistance work, Kirchhoff's Laws, how to tell if resistors are in series, parallel, or neither, etc.

-The good news is it's not a prerequisite to required classes in Software Engineering (except for EECS 3452 if you decide to go into the General Stream), so you may take it later.
+The good news is it's not a prerequisite to required classes in Software Engineering (except for some EECS electives you want to take), so you may take it later.
 I found this course with little purpose for Software Engineers, but this would be how our program would be accredited by the CEAB.
 I highly recommend not pairing this with heavy classes, taking it in the summer might be a good idea.
 Here is a good playlist of videos covering topics of the course.

 PHYS 2020: Electricity & Magnetism